 How to Identify Sagging Ceiling Issue

+Sagging ceiling causes can be identified through several visible signs.
 Identifying a sagging ceiling is relatively straightforward.
 Here are some key signs to look for:

 1. Noticeable Sag or Dip